MonetDB/MonetDB/buildtools/doc/HowToRelease.rst

     options ``NEED_MX=1 HAVE_JAVA=1 HAVE_PYTHON=1 HAVE_PYTHON_SWIG=1
     NDEBUG=1 NO_MONETDB4=1 HAVE_MONETDB5=1``);
   + MonetDB/ODBC using Visual Studio on 32-bit Windows;
-  + MonetDB4/XQuery using MinGW on 32-bit Window (Cygwin).
+  + MonetDB4/XQuery using Intel C++ on 32- & 64-bit Windows.

 - Copy the daily builds and Windows installers and upload to SourceForge using the ``releaseforge`` program.